leahgaeta/C-References/README.md

 - General C Notes: goes over general programming concepts in C
 - Intro to Dynamic Memory Allocation & Linked Lists in C: goes over DMA, pointers, and basic linked lists
+#
+**How to run these programs in Terminal**

+Using gcc as the compiler:
+1. Open Terminal
+2. Navigate to the directory the .c file is in (use cd to change directory)
+3. Type the following:
+      gcc -o custom_name cfilename.c (then press enter/return)
+      ./custom_name (then press enter/return)

+   *For example*
+      gcc -o makepointers Make_Pntrs.c (then press enter/return) ./makepointers (then press enter/return)

+If you need more help with Terminal and navigating to the directory where your .c file is, contact me directly.